Table of Contents:

-The Affenpoo is a whole lot of love wrapped up in a cute little package.
-They are affectionate, friendly and full of personality.
-A mix between the Affenpinscher and the Poodle, the Affenpoo weighs only 7 to 9 pounds and is about 9 to 11 inches tall when bred with a toy Poodle.
+There’s a lot to love about the Affenpoo wrapped up in a cute, little package.
+They are affectionate, friendly, and full of personality.
+A mix between the Affenpinscher and the Poodle, the Affenpoo weighs about 7 to 9 pounds and is about 9 to 11 inches tall when bred with a toy Poodle.
 Depending upon the mix, the Affenpoo may weigh up to 25 pounds and stand up to 20 inches tall.
-Their small size makes the Affenpoo the perfect dog for apartment or city living.
-The Affenpoo is well suited to apartments or homes with or without a yard.
-They require very little space, but like any dog they do need exercise and daily walks.
+Their small stature makes the Affenpoo the perfect dog for apartment or city living, and they’re well suited for homes with or without a yard.
+They require very little space, but like any dog, they do need daily exercise and walks.

 This breed gets its characteristics from both the Poodle and the Affenpinscher.
-The Affenpinscher is a very active small dog that loves to play.
-They are very loving dogs.
-The Affenpinscher is an extremely intelligent dog but it is also a stubborn dog that can be somewhat difficult to house train.
-They are very protective of their food, water and toys.
-This breed is also fearless.
-They need to be watched around larger dogs since these diminutive dogs don’t seem to understand that their size is a disadvantage when picking a fight with someone bigger.
+The Affenpinscher is a very active and intelligent small dog that loves to play, but they’re capable of being stubborn and difficult when it comes to house training.
+They are also very protective of their food, water, and toys.
+Due to their territorial nature and small size, they’ll need to be watched around larger dogs.
 The Affenpinscher will not back off if attacked by another dog, regardless of its size.
-To learn more about the Affenpinscher, go to Choosing an Affenpinscher.

-Recommended for seniors, singles and families with older children, the Affenpoo loves being with humans and older children who know how to handle them gently.
+Recommended for seniors, singles, and families with older children, the Affenpoo loves being with humans who can handle them with “kid gloves.”
 However, the Affenpoo is not a good choice for households with small children.
-They can irritate easily and are known to snap at small children who annoy them.
+They can become irritated easily and are known to snap at small children who pester them.

 All About the Eskipoo

 The Eskipoo is a cross between the American Eskimo dog and the European Poodle.
-On average, the Eskipoo weighs between 10 and 20 pounds, and it stands about 9 to 15 inches tall.
+On average, the Eskipoo weighs between 10 and 20 pounds, and stands about 9 to 15 inches tall.
 The average life expectancy of the Eskipoo is about 10 to 13 years.
-This is a very cheerful and affectionate dog with a happy outlook on life.
-The Eskipoo makes a great companion.
-They love human companionship.
-Because of their energetic nature and their tendency to bark, this breed, though small in size, may not be the best choice for apartment living.
-This breed has the tendency to bark at any unfamiliar sounds, and when left alone for long periods of time.
+They are a very cheerful breed and well suited for human companionship.
+Because of their energetic nature, frequent shedding, and tendency to bark, they many not be the best choice for apartment living.

 The Eskipoo gets its characteristics from both the American Eskimo dog and the Poodle.

-According to the American Kennel Club, the American Eskimo dog combines striking good looks with a quick and clever mind in a total brains-and-beauty package.
+According to the American Kennel Club, the American Eskimo dog combines striking good looks with a quick and clever mind for a total brains-and-beauty package.
 Neither shy nor aggressive, Eskies are always alert and friendly, though a bit conservative when making new friends.
-This breed is always eager to please.
-The American Eskimo dog has striking good looks, with beautiful white hair and black eyes.
-This soft, fluffy dog comes in three different sizes – standard, miniature and toy.
-The American Eskimo dog is very clever and kid-friendly.
-On the down side, this dog is a barker and he sheds.
-This dog may not be the best choice for homes with small children.

-The amount of shedding and the type of grooming required depends on the type of coat your Eskipoo has.
-It can be long and thick like an Eskimo dog, curly like a Poodle, or a little of both.
-Regardless of which type of coat they have, the Eskipoo coat is quite dense.
-Eskipoos will require plenty of brushing to keep tangles or mats under control.
-This hypoallergenic breed is also recommended for owners with allergies.
+The amount of shedding and the type of grooming required depends on your dog’s coat type.
+Eskipoo’s coats can be long and thick like an Eskimo dog, curly like a Poodle, or share traits with both breeds.
+Regardless of which type of coat they have, Eskipoo hair is quite dense and will require frequent brushing to avoid tangles and matting.
+Despite their high-maintenance hair, they are hypoallergenic.

-This small dog is smart, affectionate and easy to train.
-However, the breed suffers with separation anxiety and craves constant attention.
-With a cheerful and loving disposition, this playful breed is great with children, seniors, singles, families and other pets.
-They may be a bit reserved around strangers and they may bark at them.
+Though they are easy to train, this breed suffers from separation anxiety and craves constant attention.
+With a cheerful and loving disposition, they’re able to share a living space with children, seniors, singles, families, and other pets.
+They are, however, a bit reserved around strangers and may bark frequently at new people.

 To learn more about the Eskipoo, go to All About the Eskipoo.